euro-hpc-pl/setuptools_cuda/docs/source/index.md

 ## Getting started

-We recommend you start by reading the overview in our quickstart guide and then take a look at the examples (which we thoroughly discuss here).
-After that, you can either experiment on your own, on read more-in depth extension creator guide..
+We recommend you start by taking a look at the examples.
+After that, you can either experiment on your own, on read the detailed manual.

 :::{toctree}
 :maxdepth: 2

-quickstart.md
 examples/index.md
 creating_extensions.md
 :::